[Data Study] The 50 Most Dangerous Intersections in Colorado

 • Bicycle and motorized bicycle crashes also have a high severity rate, with a meaningful portion resulting in serious or fatal injuries, especially when interacting with turning vehicles.

-• Broadside (T-bone) crashes remain among the most severe vehicle to vehicle collisions, frequently resulting in serious injuries or fatalities due to the lack of side protection.
+• Broadside (T-bone) crashes remain among the most severe vehicle-to-vehicle collisions, frequently resulting in serious injuries or fatalities due to the lack of side protection.

-• Approach turn crashes present elevated risk, as turning movements increase conflict points and lead to a notable share of serious and fatal outcomes.
+• Approach turn crashes present an elevated risk, as turning movements increase conflict points and lead to a notable share of serious and fatal outcomes.

 How Lighting Impacts Injury Severity

 The Darkness Factor: Fatal crashes occur at a rate of 1.03% in daylight, but rise sharply at night.
-In dark, unlighted conditions, the fatality rate increases to 3.08%, while dark but lighted intersections still see a high 2.37% fatality rate.
+In dark, unlit conditions, the fatality rate increases to 3.08%, while dark but lighted intersections still see a high 2.37% fatality rate.
 The small difference suggests that current intersection lighting may not be sufficient to offset the visibility challenges of nighttime driving, especially for pedestrians and cyclists.

-How Speed Impact Fatal Crashes
+How Speed Impacts Fatal Crashes

 Crash data shows the relationship between vehicle speed and fatal outcomes at intersections.
 When speeds are below 45 mph, fatality rates remain relatively low, generally between 1% and 4%.
 While crashes at these speeds are still dangerous, there is at least some margin for drivers and pedestrians to react and survive.